Nir Felder: Educational

-Film, TV, and Broadway Appearances
+Film, television, and Broadway appearances

-Felder appears in the Netflix special “Live from Radio City Music Hall” accompanying Ben Platt.
-He has also performed with various musical acts on the Late Show with Stephen Colbert, the Tonight Show Starring Jimmy Fallon, NBC's Christmas in Rockefeller Center, Good Morning America, Late Night with Seth Myers, The Late Late Show with James Corden, The Ellen DeGeneres Show, Jimmy Kimmel Live!, the US Open, as well as in the house bands of the Jimmy Kimmel Live! and Maya and Marty shows.
+Felder appears in the Netflix special Ben Platt Live from Radio City Music Hall accompanying Ben Platt.
+He has also performed with various musical acts on The Late Show with Stephen Colbert, The Tonight Show Starring Jimmy Fallon, NBC's Christmas in Rockefeller Center, Good Morning America, Late Night with Seth Meyers, The Late Late Show with James Corden, The Ellen DeGeneres Show, The View, Jimmy Kimmel Live!, The Today Show, the US Open Tennis Championships, as well as in the house bands of the Jimmy Kimmel Live! and Maya & Marty shows.

-He has played in the pit orchestras of the Broadway shows “Spider-Man: Turn Off the Dark”, “The Book of Mormon” and “& Juliet”, as well as participating in workshops for upcoming shows.
+He has played in the pit orchestras of the Broadway shows Spider-Man: Turn Off the Dark, The Book of Mormon and & Juliet, as well as participating in workshops for upcoming shows.